-Walt Disney was born on 5 December, 1901, in Chicago.
+Walt Disney was born on 5 December 1901, in Chicago.
 His parents were of German/English and Irish descent.
 As a child, the Disney family moved between Marceline in Missouri, Kansas City and back to Chicago.
-The young Walt Disney developed an interest in art, and took lessons at the Kansas City Institute and later Chicago Art Institute.
+The young Walt Disney developed an interest in art and took lessons at the Kansas City Institute and later Chicago Art Institute.
 He became the cartoonist for the school magazine.

 When America joined the First World War, Walt dropped out of school and tried to enlist in the army.
-He was rejected for being underage, but he was later able to enlist in the Red Cross and in late 1918 was sent to France to drive an ambulance.
+He was rejected for being underage, but he was later able to join in the Red Cross and in late 1918 was sent to France to drive an ambulance.

 The success of his early cartoons enabled him to set up his own studio called Laugh-O-Gram.
 However, the popularity of his cartoons was not matched by his ability to run a profitable business.
 With high labour costs, the firm went bankrupt.
-After his first failure, he decided to move to Hollywood, California which was home to the growing film industry of America.
-This ability to overcome adversity was a common feature of Disney’s career.
+After his first failure, he decided to move to Hollywood, California which was home to the growing film industry in America.
+This ability to overcome adversity was a standard feature of Disney’s career.